 Oral contraceptives and breast cancer risk

-A review of 54 studies, conducted by Collaborative Group on Hormonal Factors in Breast Cancer in 1992, showed that women who took birth control pills had a slightly higher risk of breast cancer than women who had never taken the pill.
+A review of 54 studies, conducted by the Collaborative Group on Hormonal Factors in Breast Cancer in 1992, showed that women who took birth control pills had a slightly higher risk of breast cancer than women who had never taken the pill.
 But 10 years after the women stopped taking birth control pills, their increased risk disappeared.

 Oral contraceptives and cervical cancer risk